wp-plugins/ose-firewall/readme.txt

 == Description ==

-= MOST POWERFUL WORDPRESS SECURITY PLUGIN =
+= YOUR ALL IN ONE SECURITY PLUGIN =
-Centrora Security is a new plugin that's modified from OSE Firewall Security.
-A WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
+Centrora Security is an all in one security plugin.
+Firewall, malware scanner, backup and file permissions are all integrated into one solution.
+It is a WordPress Firewall Security to protect your WordPress Sites from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection, and security vulnerabilities.

 = New features in v5.0: =
 * Added: Brand New Look and feel! - We took valuable feedback from you our customers and revamped the look of Centrora Security.
 Give it a go, we think you will love it!